-Building on the basics learned in the introductory course, students write one major and
+Building on the basics learned in the introductory course, students write one major and two shorter projects for stage and screen.
+Mentor and peer critiques and informal readings prepare student work for submission to professional venues.

-Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following classification: Freshman